 Voice Studio Lab:

 This course will give students an understanding of the voice and its physical components as applied to musical theatre.
 Students work on fundamentals of healthy singing: breath support, articulation, relaxation techniques, alignment and proper construction/placement.
-Included in this course is a basic introduction to music theory and its application including note values, scales, intervals, harmony, key signatures, and sight reading.

 Students are immersed in the works of individual composers and lyricists.
 Class is a survey of the works and styles of major musical theatre artists including: Stephen Sondheim, Andrew Lloyd Weber, Jerry Herman, Cy Coleman, Cole Porter, Rodgers & Hammerstein, Bock & Harnick, Lerner & Loewe, Ahrens & Flaherty, Maury Yeston, Kander & Ebb, and Leonard Bernstein.
 This lab is designed to workshop musical scenes or group projects for performance at the end of the session.
 Work becomes more complex over the course of the session and requires that students take on both leading and ensemble roles in performance.